usnistgov/800-63-3/sp800-63-3/definitions.md

 Federal Information Processing Standard (FIPS) approved or NIST recommended.
 An algorithm or technique that is either 1) specified in a FIPS or NIST Recommendation, or 2) adopted in a FIPS or NIST Recommendation.

 #### Assertion
-A statement from a verifier to an RP that contains information about a subscriber.
+A statement from a verifier to a RP that contains information about a subscriber.
 Assertions may also contain verified attributes.

 #### Assertion Reference
 A data object, created in conjunction with an assertion, which identifies the verifier and includes a pointer to the full assertion held by the verifier.